 Q: What do I need to bring?

 Q: Can I bring pets or animals?

-- A: Absolutely not.
-No pets are allowed, due to the extreme environment and in the interests of maintaining the biological integrity of the site.
+A: No pets are allowed, due to the extreme environment and in the interests of maintaining the biological integrity of the site.
 The only exception to this would be guide dogs for the blind.

 Q: Do I have to get dressed up, create art and participate?

-Q: Can I organise a large group, buy tickets and sell as a package tour?
+Q: Can I organise a large group, buy tickets and sell a package tour?

 Q: Is AfrikaBurn a music festival?